MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/about-feature-explorer.md

 description: "Learn how the Feature explorer in Microsoft 365 helps admins discover, learn, and take action."
 ---

+# Discover, learn, and take action with Feature explorer

+Placeholder text.

 ## What is it?

 Placeholder text.